 Staying with the Fortnite example, your viewers want to hear things around you as well.
 Playing music could really mess up the viewing experience and this goes for most shooting games.

 Now other games that actually do really well with music in the background are sporting games.
 Games like Madden or NBA 2K are obviously not as action packed as a shooting game and that’s why the music helps make it more engaging for viewers, especially when there are lulls in the game.

-Just ask yourself what is more thrilling?
-Coming off a dope win in the game you are playing and going into the lobby and there’s just you talking about who knows what OR coming off a dope win and there is just some bangin music bumpin in the background…you decide.
+Just ask yourself what is more thrilling, coming off a dope win in the game you are playing and going into the lobby and there’s just you talking about who knows what OR coming off a dope win and there is just some banging music bumping in the background.
+You decide.

-What Kind of Music Should You Play on Your Stream?
+What Type Of Music Should You Play On Your Stream?

-Imagine coming out of a sweet win and chilling in the lobby with some awesome bangin EDM flowing.
+Imagine coming out of a sweet win and chilling in the lobby with some awesome banging EDM flowing.
 Dang, now that’s hype!

 Another thing working in EDMs favor is that most EDM has very few or no lyrics.
 This is good because if you are trying to have a clean stream you don’t have to worry about anything vulgar or offensive being played over your stream.

 EDM is also fairly neutral meaning it is liked, or a least tolerated by most people.
 Some people don’t like country music for example *raises hand slowly*, but most people don’t mind listening to a few good beats put together nicely.